Qualification Level: A Level

 Year two content:

-- Earth’s Life Support Systems - the water and carbon cycles.
-We will investigate how water and carbon are cycled between the land, oceans and the atmosphere and how this is threatened by human activity.
+- Earth’s Life Support Systems - the water and carbon cycles: how they cycle between the land, oceans and atmosphere; how they operate in different locations; how humans interfere